rksm/org-ai/README.md

 - `:model` - which model to use, see https://platform.openai.com/docs/models for a list of models

 For the detailed meaning of those parameters see the [OpenAI API documentation](https://platform.openai.com/docs/api-reference/chat).

+The following custom variables can be used to configure the text generation:

+- `org-ai-default-completion-model` (default: `"text-davinci-003"`)

 ## Setup